André LeBlanc (DC Comics)

 André LeBlanc is a fictional character appearing in American comic books published by DC Comics.
 As his name implies ("André LeBlanc" translated from French into English is "Andre The White"), LeBlanc is easily identified by his highly-conspicuous white outfit.

 Publication history

-André LeBlanc first appeared in Teen Titans #18 and was created by Marv Wolfman and Len Wein.
+André LeBlanc first appeared in Teen Titans #18, and was created by Marv Wolfman and Len Wein.

 Fictional character biography

 The self-styled "world's greatest jewel thief", arrogant André LeBlanc made the international most wanted list.
 He often clashed with the Russian superhero Leonid Kovar (also known as Starfire and later as Red Star).
-André LeBlanc delighted in evading capture by the young hero.
-Interpol requested that the Teen Titans team up with Kovar to safeguard the Crown Jewels of Sweden from André LeBlanc.
-So confident in his abilities, the bragging thief announced his crimes before they were committed.
-Mutual antagonism spoiled the joint efforts of the American and Soviet champions, until Kovar rescued the Titans from LeBlanc's deathtraps.
-Kid Flash then returned the favor by saving Kovar from death on the subway tracks, while Robin defeated LeBlanc in hand-to-hand combat.
+LeBlanc delighted in evading capture by the young hero.
+Interpol requested that the Teen Titans team up with Kovar to safeguard the Crown Jewels of Sweden from LeBlanc.
+LeBlanc is so confident in his abilities that he announces his crimes before they are committed.
+Mutual antagonism spoils the joint efforts of the heroes until Kovar rescues the Titans from LeBlanc's death traps.
+Kid Flash saves Kovar from death on the subway tracks while Robin defeats LeBlanc in hand-to-hand combat.